polardb/polardbx-sql/docs/en/quickstart-development.md

 - metadb database: `polardbx_meta_db_polardbx`
 - dnPasswordKey： `855a7043dfcb1f9b`
 - PolarDB-X default root user：`polarx_root`
-- PolarDB-X default password：`123456`, you can reset it by `-polarxRootPasswd`
+- PolarDB-X default password：`123456`, you can reset it by `-S`

+> NOTE：You should start CN under account other than root

 update conf/server.properties:
 ```text